00010023/wt.coursework2/docs/src/setup/client.md

 # Client side

-## Which framework does stands for my coursework?
+## Which framework does stands for front-end?

 Actually, for the client side of the application, I used a framework namely Next.js which is way more convenient compared to another frameworks.
 I could do